Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 other evidence of qualifications and financial responsibility.

-I (We)1 certify that this
+I (We)1 _ certify that this

-developer's Statement of Qualltica ion and Financial Responsibility
+developer's Statement of Qualification and financial Responsibility

 and the attached evidence of the developer's qualifications and financial